Engineered Wood Flooring by Finish

 When cleaning, we always recommend Blanchon Natural Soap, which is a ph neutral cleaner, warm water and a squeezy mop to ensure no excess water is left on the surface of the wood.

-Lacquered Engineered Wood Flooring
+Lacquered Wood Finishes

-Lacquered floors provide a hard coating which is resistant to scratching and marks, however once marked due to the high sheen of a lacquer these can been seen when the light shines on them.
+This wood finish provides a hard coating which is resistant to scratching and marks, however once marked due to the high sheen of a lacquer these can been seen when the light shines on them.
 The good thing about a lacquered finish on your floor is that it becomes somewhat water resistant.
 That said, it’s never a good idea to splash lots of water about on any wood floor.
 You can clean a lacquered floor with specialist cleaning solutions, products like flash, bleach or other fragranced floor cleaners are not recommend as these can discolour and tarnish the lacquer.

-Matt Lacquered Engineered Wood Flooring
+Matt Lacquered Wood Finishes

-Unfinished Engineered Wood Flooring
+Unfinished Wood Flooring

-Unfinished flooring is most suitable for construction work and projects.
+Unfinished engineered wood flooring is most suitable for construction work and projects.
 It allows greater customisation, but with so many colours in the market, unfinished is becoming less popular.
 However, if you can't find the right colour, unfinished is the way for you.
 You need to decide what colour, if any and buy the apropriate stain and then decide on the finish.
 It's a more DIY approach, but you can end up with a more unique floor.